Todd Sharp

-Todd has also recorded and/or worked alongside greats such as Bonnie Raitt, Eric Clapton, Glen Clark, James House, Al Stewart, David Crosby, Tom Petty & The Heartbreakers, Bill Medley, Rick Braun, Eric Carmen, Steve Winwood and many others.

 As a solo artist, Sharp released two albums, Who Am I on MCA in 1986 and Walking All The Way on Wanna Play Records in 2002, the single "Back To 1" with Stan Lynch in 2020.
-Other songwriting credits include the Top Ten Hit "Got A Hold On Me” ,Top Forty Hit "Love Will Show Us How" with Christine McVie Juice Newton’s cross over hit “A Little Love”, Jeff Healey's "Leave The Light On", along with releases by Mick Fleetwood, Bob Welch, Rick Braun, Billy Burnette and others.
-Sharp also composed the successful TV theme, "Wild & Crazy Kids" along with co-writer Wendy Fraser for the early 90s Nickelodeon hit show.
+Other songwriting credits include the top ten hit "Got A Hold On Me”, top forty hit "Love Will Show Us How" with Christine McVie, Juice Newton’s cross over hit “A Little Love”, Jeff Healey's "Leave The Light On", along with releases by Mick Fleetwood, Bob Welch, Rick Braun, Billy Burnette and others.

-In addition to his performance career Sharp launched Todd Sharp Amplifiers in 2016, with the flagship model the JOAT 20RT receiving the Editors' Pick Award from Guitar Player Magazine and The Premier Gear Award for the JOAT Combo.
+Sharp launched Todd Sharp Amplifiers in 2016, with the flagship model the JOAT 20RT receiving the Editors' Pick Award from Guitar Player Magazine and The Premier Gear Award for the JOAT Combo.